-Opioids are a type of drug generally used to relieve pain.
-Opioids are commonly prescribed for both acute pain (e.g., after surgery, broken bones, burns) and chronic pain (e.g., back pain, cancer-related pain, fibromyalgia).
+Opioids are a type of drug generally used to relieve pain (painkillers), or they can be street drugs, such as heroin.
+Opioid medications are commonly prescribed for both acute pain (for example after surgery, broken bones, and burns) and chronic pain (for example cancer-related pain).

 Opioids work by blocking pain signals in the nervous system.

 - Opioid drugs, such as morphine and codeine, are harvested and made from the seed of opium poppy plants to mimic the effects of your body's natural opioids.

 - Other opioids, like fentanyl and methadone, are synthetic and made by changing the chemical structure of natural opioids.